 Inspired by the non-violent campaigns of US civil rights leader Martin Luther King and India's Mahatma Gandhi, she organised rallies and travelled around the country, calling for peaceful democratic reform and free elections.

-But the demonstrations were brutally suppressed by the army, who seized power in a coup on 18 September 1988.
+But the demonstrations were brutally suppressed by the army, which seized power in a coup on 18 September 1988.
 Ms Suu Kyi was placed under house arrest the following year.

-The military government called national elections in May 1990 which Aung San Suu Kyi's NLD convincingly won - but the junta refused to hand over control.
+The military government called national elections in May 1990 which Ms Suu Kyi's NLD convincingly won - but the junta refused to hand over control.

 Ms Suu Kyi remained under house arrest in Rangoon for six years, until she was released in July 1995.